Practitioner Motives to Use Different Hyperparameter Optimization Methods: Discussion

 \section{Discussion}

-In this section, we summarize and discuss our principal findings based on the results presented in the previous section.
-We describe how our results contribute to HPO practice and research, describe future research directions, and discuss the limitations of our study.
+The results presented in the previous section offer novel insights into how practitioners use \ac{HPO} methods.
+In this section, we highlight and discuss the principal findings from those insights.
+We describe how the results of this study contribute to more user-centric development of \ac{HPO} methods and tools, explicate the limitations of this study, and outline future research directions.